biell/alti-server/README.md

     Delete the special powerup `name` for `team`.

 ### Extended Commands for Super Admins
+Super admin functionality is set in the `alti+server` code itself.
+The `superAdmin` setting can be set to either
+`admin` (all admins can perform super admin functionality), `console` (super admin functionality is limited to the console), and `list` (where an array `@SUPER_ADMINS` contains a list of vaporIds which are allowed to execute super admin functionality.
+The purpose of the distinction between normal Altitude admin functionality and Super Admin functionality is that super admins can change the maps on a server and restart it.
+There may be users who are admins to set ban and kick, and can also `set assignTeam` to keep the game going, but should have access to restart the server.

   * **/restartServer**<br>
     Restart the server.
 This will shut the currently running server down,